searchspring/snap/packages/snap-store-mobx/README.md

 ### `pageSize` property
 The number of products displayed per page

-### `page` property
+### `defaultPageSize` property
-The current page
+The default number of results per page.
+Default is `24`.

 ### `pageSizeOptions` property
 An array of objects containing results per page options.
-Typically used in a `<select>` dropdown to change the number of results displayed per page
+Typically used in a `<select>` dropdown to change the number of results displayed per page.

 `label` - label text to display